nbari/zunzuncito/docs/zunzun/Hosts.rst

 The API directory structure for this example would be:

-.. sidebar:: hosts & vroots
+.. sidebar:: virtual roots (vroot)

    :default: `line 2, 3 <#hosts-structure-vroot>`_
    :ejemplo_org: `line 4 <#hosts-structure-vroot>`_